Skip to content

 Graph pattern railroad diagram Graph pattern railroad diagram, a comma-separated list of PatternElement

-The GraphRAG pattern catalog uses a graph notation to describe logical graph structures called patterns that are composed of nodes, relationships and subjects.
+The GraphRAG pattern catalog uses a data notation called gram to describe logical graph structures called patterns that are composed of nodes, relationships and subjects.

 PatternElement is a Node, Relationship or Subject PatternElement is a Node, Relationship or Subject